 “The vinegar ensures a good, clean rinse, and it helps to remove sweat odors from clothes … and it’s almost free, my favorite price!” she says.

-But this member of Team Clark’s savings don’t stop in the laundry room.
-She also makes her own personal care products – body butter, face moisturizer, stick deodorant and anti-aging facial serum — among many other things.
+The savings don’t stop in the laundry room!
+She also makes her own personal care products like body butter, face moisturizer, stick deodorant and anti-aging facial serum — among many other things.

 Do you have a unique home-made recipe?
 Let us know in the comments below!